When cleaning Travertine flooring, it’s common to think you can use any old cleaner because the flooring is so durable. But you have to be careful.

 Travertine floors are pristine and can add considerable value to your home — whether you prefer your floors glossy or weathered.
 However, maintenance is key to keeping your floors looking divine.
 By sweeping and mopping regularly, you can help the natural beauty of travertine stone to shine through.

-Avoid acidic cleaners such as vinegar, bleach and ammonia as these can etch the surface and cause substantial damage.
+Avoid acidic cleaners such as vinegar, bleach, and ammonia, as these can etch the surface and cause substantial damage.
 Instead, opt for a mild, pH-neutral cleaner mixed with warm water to keep your floors shining.
-Finally, remember to reseal your floors to keep them protected from liquids and stains.
+Finally, remember to reseal your floors to protect them from liquids and stains.